alsalafiyyah/alsalafiyyah.github.io/_posts/tafsir/hadiths/_posts/2020-09-07-hadith-on-adwa.md

 ---
 layout: post
-title: Hadith: 'Run away from the leper as you would run away from a lion'
+title: "Hadith: 'Run away from the leper as you would run away from a lion'"
 publisher: alsalafiyyah@icloud.com
 source: Fatawa Al-Lajnah Ad-Da'imah no. 6335
 hijri: Muharram 19, 1442 AH